 The boom in electric vehicles is just beginning, and it’s unlikely that the demand for cobalt will wane in the following years.
 According to experts from Benchmark Mineral Intelligence, demand for cobalt will increase four-fold.

-From 219,679 tonnes by 2023, this will grow to 276,401 tonnes by 2028 at the instance of full battery capacity.
-The general opinion seems to be that the current supply and demand dynamics of cobalt will push the material into a deficit in the next couple of years.
+From 219,679 tonnes by 2023, this will grow to 276,401 by 2028 at full battery capacity.
+The general opinion seems that cobalt’s current supply and demand dynamics will push the material into a deficit in the next couple of years.

-If you’re an investor, the best way to take advantage of this situation is to purchase shares in companies that mine copper and nickel, and by default, also cobalt, around the world.
+If you’re an investor, the best way to take advantage of this situation is to purchase shares in companies that mine copper and nickel, and by default, also cobalt, worldwide.

 Risks of investing in cobalt

-If you’re looking to invest in cobalt, know that there are risks.
+If you want to invest in cobalt, know there are risks.
 First on the list and mentioned numerous times in this article is the location of most of the world’s cobalt supply: the DRC.

-Because of these sentiments, several companies that rely on cobalt, including Tesla, are already actively seeking ways to avoid their dependence on the metal.
-As electric vehicles rise in demand, several manufacturers are already developing new methods of electric power that either eliminate or reduce the need for cobalt.
+Because of these sentiments, several companies that rely on cobalt, including Tesla, are actively seeking ways to avoid dependence on the metal.
+As electric vehicles rise in demand, several manufacturers are already developing new electric power methods that either eliminate or reduce the need for cobalt.

 Regardless, such a solution is still years away from mass production, and industry experts believe that electric vehicle manufacturers will still continue to rely on cobalt.